o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 ## Jobs

-In the Jobs tab, the **Asset Status** pane displays the complete list of asset process jobs, the status of the jobs, and job details such as the deployment platform.
+In the Jobs tab, the **Asset Status** pane displays the complete list of asset process jobs, the status of the jobs, and job details including completion time, deployment platform, job key (the descriptive name of the job), and last processing job duration.
 The **Event Log Details** pane displays the event log details for the asset selected in the Asset Status pane.

 Jobs for critical assets are processed before non-critical assets.
 Critical assets are required so that the engine can function and are marked as critical by their **Asset Builders**.

 Asset processor supports job escalation for assets that are referenced before they have been processed.
 When you first launch **O3DE Editor**, it waits until all critical assets have processed, then O3DE Editor opens.
 Asset Processor continues processing non-critical assets in the background.
 If your interactions with O3DE Editor reference an asset that has not been processed, the job for the referenced asset is escalated so that the asset can be processed and loaded quickly.

-The Asset Status list can be sorted by status, source asset path, completion time, deployment platform, or job key. **Right-click** any list item to access the source or the product asset, or view the logs for the process job.
+The Asset Status list can be sorted by status, source asset path, completion time, deployment platform, job key, or the processing time. **Right-click** any list item to access the source or the product asset, or view the logs for the process job.

 ![Asset Processor UI jobs tab](/images/user-guide/assets/asset-processor/interface-jobs.png)